The Earthmen: 1991-1999: Success

 The Earthmen was formed by Scott Stevens and Aaron Goldberg in 1991 as a jamming band in Melbourne, Victoria and were influenced by 1960s pop music and late '80s American and UK indie noise-pop.

 After winning Triple J's national 'J-Sessions' competition they recorded their debut single, "Stacey's Cupboard" late that year with the line-up of Aaron Goldberg on guitar, Stephen Nash on guitar, Glen Peters on drums, Eric Prentice on bass guitar and Scott Stevens on vocals.
 Nash left in December and was replaced by Nick Batterham (ex-Blindside) as The Earthmen made their first live performances.

 The "Stacey's Cupboard" single was released in April 1992 on the indie label, Summershine, as well as on the JJJ-fm compilation album the J sessions.
 Aside from Sydney band Glide, the Earthmen were the only band to make any industry impact from a pool of nearly 15 bands.
 Their second single, "Flyby" in August was followed by an Extended Play (EP), Flyby and a third single "Cool Chick #59" in October.
 They released another EP, Teen Sensations, in May 1993 on Summershine.

 In April 1994 they released, "Figure 8" and by May, Peters was replaced by Ben Bleechmore and Prentice by Robert Cooper, The Earthmen had their last Summershine release, The Fall and Rise of My Favourite Sixties Girl EP.

 Following their tour of the US and United Kingdom (UK) in July, Goldberg quit the band, and was replaced by Stephen Moffatt at the behest of the 'Black Pig' Publishing Group.

 The band signed a contract with Warner's Australian label East West Records by early 1996.
 In Australia they released, "Scene Stealer" in April and "Hug Me Tighter" in August, then they entered the recording studio with Batterham and Stevens joined by Matt Sigley on bass guitar and keyboards and they used session drummer, Derek Yuen (Underground Lovers).
 By year's end they had recruited Craig Mitchell on drums and Nick Murray on guitar.

 "Whoever's Been Using This Bed" was released as a single in January 1997 with Love Walked In following in April.
 The album was nominated for ARIA Award for Breakthrough Artist – Album at the ARIA Music Awards of 1997.
-It spawned two more singles, "Coloured In" and "Love Walked In".
+It spawned two more singles, "Coloured In" and "Love Walks In".

 The Earthmen covered Hal David and Burt Bacharach's "I Just Don't Know What to Do with Myself" for a tribute album, To Hal and Bacharach in April 1998.
 The War Against Rock and Roll EP, was released in December 1998, with their final gig following on 12 February 1999.